codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/quay-triggers.md

 ---
 title: "Quay Trigger"
-description: "How to trigger Codefresh pipelines from Quay"
+description: "Trigger Codefresh pipelines from Quay"
-group: configure-ci-cd-pipeline
+group: pipelines
 sub_group: triggers
 redirect_from:
   - /docs/pipeline-triggers/configure-quay-trigger/
 toc: true
 ---

-It is possible to define and manage Quay pipeline triggers with the Codefresh UI.
+Define and manage Quay triggers for pipelines with the Codefresh UI.
 This allows you to trigger Codefresh pipelines when a Quay event happens (e.g. a new Docker image is uploaded).

-## Manage Quay Triggers with Codefresh UI
+## Manage Quay triggers with Codefresh UI

 The process involves two parts: